Scenic World: Orphan Rocker

 In 1984, Scenic World began building a roller coaster known as the Orphan Rocker, named after the nearby Orphan Rock.
-This is the first roller coaster to be completely designed and manufactured in Australia.
+It was the first roller coaster to be completely designed and manufactured in Australia.
 The highlight of this ride is meant to be a swooping banked turn that takes riders within metres of the edge of a 200 m cliff.
 It has in the past been referred to as a "sitdown suspended" coaster, because although it is a conventional sitdown coaster, the trains can tilt from side to side, like a suspended coaster, giving it its name.
 It was originally planned as a scenic monorail ride, but it soon evolved into a roller-coaster ride.
 The roller coaster has never publicly opened due to demands for redevelopment elsewhere onsite.
 Visitation to Scenic World in the 1980s was increasing rapidly, mostly due to increased numbers of Japanese visitors, necessitating additional access into the valley and the idea for Scenic World's third ride, The Cableway (originally Scenicscender), was born.

+In 1999, Phillip Hammon cited ‘safety issues’ as the reason for what was by then a 15-year delay.
+As late as 2006, Scenic World’s team remained adamant that the Orphan Rocker would open.

 Portions of the coaster's track have been removed as of 2017.
+The roller coaster was never opened to the public.

+Despite its mysterious nature, evidence has emerged recently of the true course of events that led to the abandonment of the Orphan Rocker, as well as video recordings of individuals riding.
+According to Hammon's daughter, Anthea, the ride was perfectly safe, and that she had ridden it 'hundreds of times'.
+Therefore, the most common explanation posed to the abandonment of the ride is the fact that the local residents were deeply disturbed by a large, noisy roller coaster rushing through the Blue Mountains National Park.
+As such, local opposition stifled the coaster's opening, resulting in a fundamental reevaluation by Hammon over what he desired the park to be.
+However, recent archival footage has emerged of Garry Who, presenter of the TV show, 'Just For The Record', riding the yet unopened coaster, and promising it would be open within the near future.